Recipes so tasty you will want to eat your fill—and so healthy you actually can!

 I decided to make my own almond milk after perusing the nutritional labels on the commercially produced varieties at the grocery store.
 I found myself asking, "How does almond milk have just one gram of protein per cup?"
 After some fancy math, I determined that there are only four almonds in one cup of commercial almond milk.
 That meant I would be paying around thirty cents for four almonds, some water, a little thickener, a little emulsifier, and some supplemental vitamins.
 Guessing the thickener and the vitamins compensate for lack of almonds!

 Initially, I purchased a nut milk bag and used whole almonds.
 If you have tried such nonsense, you know the straining part itself is messy.
-Then, there is the attempt to rinse out and wash the bag, also messy.
+Then, there is the attempt to rinse out and wash the bag—also messy.
 And, what to do with all that leftover almond pulp?
 (I tried making granola with mine.
 Epic fail.)
-So, in an attempt to simplify what was an ordeal for me, I turned to slivered almonds; thinking I could skip straining, as the skins had already been removed during the blanching/slivering process.
+So, in an attempt to simplify what was an ordeal for me, I turned to slivered almonds, thinking I could skip straining, as the skins had already been removed during the blanching/slivering process.
 It worked, and I really liked the flavor—crisp and bright and not nearly as bitter as the milk I had made with whole almonds.
 It works well in cooking and baking; also in smoothie and ice cream recipes.
-It contains twelve nuts per cup, triple the amount of protein in the commercial varieties.
+It contains twelve nuts per cup and triple the amount of protein in the commercial varieties.
 But, best of all, it steams and foams up beautifully for my morning latte!

 - 7 1/2 cups water, separated